LeToNode/Play2.0-CN-doc/scalaGuide/main/http/ScalaActions.md

 ## Redirects are simple results too

 Redirecting the browser to a new URL is just another kind of simple result.
-However these result types don't take a response body.
+However, these result types don't take a response body.

 There are several helpers available to create redirect results: